 It was published both in the UK and North America (Chrysalis/Thunder’s Mouth) and was highly praised by the UK music, lifestyle and broadsheet press, including Book of the Week in The Independent.
 Review here.
 Amazon listing here.

-His latest book, COMIC ART NOW (HarperCollins/Ilex) has been published in various territories in hardback and softcover editions.
-As well as a lavish visual feast, it is a long overdue directory complete with contact details for a range of international graphic novel artists.
+His latest book, COMIC ART NOW (HarperCollins/Ilex) has been published in various territories both in oversized hardback and softcover editions.
+As well as a lavish visual feast, it is a long overdue directory complete with contact details for a range of international graphic novel and comics artists.
 Review here.
 Amazon listing here.

-As a magazine columnist he has worked for a range of international magazines including Arena and Italy’s Star Comics while his Sez Dez column is currently a regular feature in Future Publishing’s Comic Heroes.
+As a magazine columnist he has worked for a range of international magazines including the men’s magazine Arena and Italy’s Star Comics while his Marvel UK Sez Dez column was revived as a regular feature from the first issue of Future Publishing’s recently-cancelled Comic Heroes.

 As an editor, he has steered the direction of more than 70 titles from MAD Magazine to Star Wars Weekly.
 The often-heard “British Stan Lee” epithet applied to his name is probably derived from the number of comics and fantasy-related titles he has created or co-created, which include Doctor Who Weekly, House of Hammer, Starburst, The Buster Book of Spooky Stories, Hulk Comic, Warrior, Night-Raven, V for Vendetta, Laser Eraser and Comics International.
 Cancelled or failed characters he has successfully revived include such superheroes as Captain Britain and Marvelman/Miracleman, while his titles have provided a publishing platform to launch or boost the careers of many of today’s top creatives including Dave Gibbons, John Bolton, David Lloyd, Steve Dillon, Grant Morrison, Alan Moore and Alan Davis.